TaoWangzj/LLDiffusion/README.md

 - [x] ~~Paper on Arxiv~~

 ## Citations
-If UHDLOL benchmark and LLFormer help your research or work, please consider citing:
+If our work help your research or work, please consider citing:

 ```
 @article{wang2023lldiffusion,